masonmedia/jl_swup/README.md

 You'll see in the stylesheet under `animations` the various classes that are used, including: `.down`, `.up`, `.left`, `.right`, `.zoom` and more.
 I've also left a number of CSS keyframe animations that can be cool additions to banner text, images, etc. in the future (`.fade-in-fwd`, `.fade-in-top`, etc).

+7. Unused files

+Currently I have aos.css (animate on scroll library) still in the CSS folder.
+Previously this was used on the site for scroll animations, but was removed in line with management desire for less animation.
+As it is an excellent and easy to use library that was left in the folder if future need arises.
+If desired it can be deleted with no impact on the site.

 ## **JS**

 1. SWUP: swup is an ajax plugin that hijacks http requests, swapping page content out without page reload.
 It creates an app style view-change experience akin to the angular router, significantly improving "page-load" or view change speed and overall site performance.
 It also allows for entrance and exit animations.

-2. ***No longer in production use** GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
+2. ***No longer in production use** GSAP: Greensock animation platform is a powerful JS library for creating timeline and other complex animations.
 Initially AOS and then Scroll Reveal were used, but GSAP offers more versatility and is open source.
+This file is still in the js folder should future need arise.
+It can be deleted with no impact on the current site.

+3. ***No longer in production use** Scroll Magic: Scroll Magic is a JS library for creating scroll based animations.
+Combined with GSAP, simple to very complex timeline animations can be achieved.
+This animation was removed from the site, but the file is still in the js folder should future need arise.
+It can be deleted with no impact on the current site.

-3. ***No longer in production use** Animation approach and syntax: the site uses GSAP and Scroll Magic for scroll animations, and SWUP css classes for page entrances and exits.
-Sections receive a GSAP trigger class (`.stagger-right`), which then triggers individual text element animations (i.e. `.slide-right`) on entry into the viewport.
-Structural elements (and page banner text elements) are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exit animations during page/view changes.
+4. Animation approach and syntax: the site uses CSS classes (+ the SWUP .is-animating class) for page entrances and exits.
+Structural elements (and page banner text elements) are assigned CSS classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle entrance/exit animations during page/view changes.

-4. Recliner.js: Recliner is a lazy load library for better performance with images.
+5. Recliner.js: Recliner is a lazy load library for better performance with images.
 A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds a css class (`.lazy-loaded`) which creates an entrance fade animation for smooth UX (via JS).

-4. Tilt.js: Tilt is a small js library that produces a perspective-like tilting effect on mouseover.
+6. Tilt.js: Tilt is a small js library that produces a perspective-like tilting effect on mouseover.
 It is used on the site 404 and 403 pages.
 See more [here](https://gijsroge.github.io/tilt.js/).

 ## **Google Analytics**